 Step #4: Make your argument for the religious exemption.

-Now let’s get to the good part.
 Now that you’ve dropped your authority like a boss, it’s time to tell people where to pick it up and set it down.
 When you write your letter, think of it as an oral argument.
 Anytime you find yourself talking about anything other than your religious beliefs, start over.
 No talking about the effects of toxins on the body.
 No talking about politics.
 No talking about what happened to your child the last time they were vaccinated (before you or your spouse saw the light).
 These are arguments for philosophical and medical exemptions.
-You are applying for a religious exemption so your argument needs to be religion-based, so stick to the Bible.
+You are applying for a religious exemption so your argument needs to be religion (or Bible) based.
 Mmm k?

 You are objecting to vaccines because you believe in and follow God and the principles laid out in His Word and you have a deeply held belief that vaccines violate them.
 Now, lay out your supporting argument and drop your verses:

-At least 27 vaccines contain cells, cellular debris, protein, and DNA from aborted babies including (but not limited to), Adenovirus, Polio, Dtap/Polio/HiB Combo, Hep A, Hep A/Hep B Combo, MMR, MMRV Pro Quad, Rabies, Varicella, Shingles vaccines, Ebola, HIV, tuberculosis, malaria, and influenza vaccines.
+At least 27 vaccines contain cells, cellular debris, protein, and DNA from aborted babies including (but not limited to), Adenovirus, Polio, Dtap/Polio/HiB Combo, Hep A, Hep A/Hep B Combo, MMR, MMRV Pro Quad, Rabies, Varicella, Shingles vaccines, Ebola, HIV, tuberculosis, malaria, anthrax, and influenza vaccines.
+Include a citation on your reference page (a good letter gives homework) to the vaccine package inserts and the CDC’s vaccine additives and adjuvants list.

-“Your body is a temple for the Holy Spirit.”
-You MUST include these magic words in your letter or it will probably not be approved.
+1 Corinthians 16:19-20 is by far, the most important verse that needs to be referenced in your religious exemption.
 Why?
 Because not all vaccines contain aborted baby ingredients and you need to give your argument extra protection in case someone has the mistaken assumption that only two aborted babies have been exploited to make vaccines (as if that’s okay), and to cover your objections to the vaccines that don’t contain these ingredients.
-Back it up with your support:
+This verse also explains one of the many reasons “why” you cannot use vaccines that contain aborted baby ingredients.

 “Do you not know that your bodies are temples of the Holy Spirit, who is in you, whom you have received from God?
 You are not your own; you were bought at a price.
 Therefore honor God with your bodies (1 Corinthians 6:19-20, NIV).